 14. Take a Hike

 National Take a Hike day falls in November.
 Organize an afternoon adventure and ask participants to register ahead of time.
-Provide goodie bags, traveling guides, and event T-shirts that feature sponsors.
+Provide goodie bags, travel guides, and event T-shirts that feature sponsors.
+Weekends during the holiday season book up quickly, so make sure to reach out to supporters with a save-the-date email a few months in advance.

 Put on a play featuring local talent, or have a smaller backyard show featuring your staff or volunteers as the actors.
 Macbeth is often a crowd pleaser this time of year, with all the “toil and trouble, fire burn and cauldron bubble.”
 Sell tickets to the show and concessions at intermission.